ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

   approval of a Designated Expert.

 Change Controller:
-: For Standards Track RFCs, list the "IETF".
+: For IETF Stream RFCs, list the IETF.
 For others, give the name of the responsible party.
 Other details (e.g., postal address, email address, home page URI) may also be included.